The Hunger Games

 Profanity

-Mild profanity is present, including words like 'd*mn' and 'h*ll' used occasionally in moments of distress or frustration.
+Mild language is used infrequently, with occasional instances of 'd*mn' and 'h*ll' in contexts of distress or anger.

 Alcohol, Drugs & Smoking